This page describes how to create a task handler, the code that handles a push

 Writing a push task request handler

-The Task Queue service creates an HTTP header and sends it to an instance of the
+In the queue, the Task Queue service creates an HTTP header and sends it to an

-worker service specified by the task's target.
-The task's URL is appended to the
+instance of the worker service specified by the task's target.
+Task Queue requests are

-Your handler does not need to be written in the same language that created and enqueued the task if you write it in a separate service.
+Your handler does not need to be written in the same language that created and enqueued the task if the handler is in a separate service.

 When you write you handler, follow these guidelines:

-The code should return an HTTP status code within the range 200–299 to indicate success.
+The code must return an HTTP status code within the range 200–299 to indicate success.
 Any other code indicates that the task failed.

-It is important to consider whether the handler is idempotent.
-App Engine's Task Queue API is designed to provide "at least once" delivery; that is, if a task is successfully added, App Engine will deliver it at least once.
+The handler must be idempotent.
+App Engine's Task Queue API is designed to provide "at least once" delivery; that is, if a task is successfully added, App Engine will deliver it to a handler at least once.
 Note that in some rare circumstances, multiple task execution is possible, so your code must ensure that there are no harmful side-effects of repeated execution.

 To test a task handler, sign in as an administrator and visit the handler's URL in your browser.